kidlat2024/kidlatnews/content/opinion/2024/We Don't Need a Divorce Law in the Philippines.md

 - Just go and see the doctor to cover up those bruises from last night's fight.
 It's so much cheaper (not to mention quicker) than going through a divorce.

 - You are your husband's property, like his oxen and donkeys.
-I bet you didn't know that, did you?
+You didn't know that, did you?
 Ignorance is no excuse; read up on the Bible and educate yourself.

 - That guy at work you think you could hook up with after you divorce your husband?
-I bet he's a bigger asshole that your current one.
+I bet he's a bigger asshole that your current spouse.

 - Have you tried marriage counseling?
 Confessing your sins?
 Putting a portrait of Jesus in your bedroom?

-- You're just a selfish bitch.
+- Maybe you're just a selfish bitch.